-Bleeding Heart or Asian Bleeding Heart (Lamprocapnos spectabilis) is a species of flowering plant in the Poppy Family (Papaveraceae), native to Siberia, northern China, Korea and Japan.
-It is the sole species in the monotypic genus Lamprocapnos, but is still widely referenced under its old name Dicentra spectabilis.
+Bleeding Heart or Asian Bleeding Heart (Lamprocapnos spectabilis) is a species of flowering plant in the Poppy Family (Papaveraceae), native to Siberia, northern China, Korea, and Japan.
+It is the sole species in the monotypic genus Lamprocapnos but is still widely referenced under its old name Dicentra spectabilis.

 It's easy to see where the old-fashioned Bleeding Heart got its name.
-The pillow-like flower is heart shaped with a single dangling pendulous drop.
-Bleeding Hearts are shade loving woodland plants that bloom in the cool of spring.
-Although they stay in bloom for several weeks, the plants may disappear for the rest of the summer, if planted in too much sun or heat.
+The pillow-like flower is heart-shaped with a single dangling pendulous drop.
+Bleeding Hearts are shade-loving woodland plants that bloom in the cool of spring.
+Although they stay in bloom for several weeks, the plants may disappear for the rest of the summer if planted in too much sun or heat.

-Light: In a moist and cool climate, Bleeding Heart will grow in full sun, but in warmer and drier climates it requires some shade.
+Light: In a moist and cool climate, Bleeding Heart will grow in full sun, but in warmer and drier climates, it requires some shade.

-Water: Keep plants well watered throughout the summer, especially in warmer weather.
+Water: Keep plants well-watered throughout the summer, especially in warmer weather.
 Even then, they may be ephemeral and disappear until the fall or next spring.
-If you've recently planted your Bleeding Heart, it would be wise to mark the spot, so you don't accidentally dig in the area while your Bleeding Heart is dormant.
+If you've recently planted your Bleeding Heart, it would be wise to mark the spot so you don't accidentally dig in the area while your Bleeding Heart is dormant.

-The biggest foe of Bleeding Heart is summer heat.
+The biggest foe of Bleeding Heart is the summer heat.
 Gardeners in warmer zones will have a tougher time establishing their plants than those in the colder zones.
-Leaves are susceptible to leaf spot.
+Leaves are susceptible to leaf spots.
 The easiest solution is to shear back the affected foliage.
-Although Bleeding Heart likes a moist soil, it can't tolerate heavy, wet soil and may get root rot if left with wet feet too long.
+Although Bleeding Heart likes moist soil, it can't tolerate heavy, wet soil and may get root rot if left with wet feet too long.